tock/tock/doc/Memory_Isolation.md

 writing the nonvolatile regions of other processes.

 Processes generally have access to their own memory in flash.
-Certain regions, including the Tock Binary Format (TBF) header and a protected region after the header, are read-only, as the kernel must be able to ensure the integrity of the header.
+Certain regions, including their Tock Binary Format (TBF) header and a protected region after the header, are read-only, as the kernel must be able to ensure the integrity of the header.
 In particular, the kernel needs to know the total size of the app to find the next app in flash.
 The kernel may also wish to store nonvolatile information